anton-g/blog/content/blog/functional-sandwich/index.md

 ---
-title: Making a sandwich with functional javascript
+title: A functional javascript sandwich
-date: "2018-09-17T21:05:00.000Z"
+date: '2018-09-17T21:05:00.000Z'
-description: "Learn functional javascript by making a sandwich"
+description: 'Learn functional javascript by making a yummy sandwich'
 ---

 A while ago I held a lightning talk about functional programming in javascript, and demonstrated it by using the array functions `map`, `filter` and `reduce` to create a _tasty sandwich_.
 This post is the written version of that talk, but with a little more background about functional programming.
 But what is functional programming more exactly?
 My first hit on Google for _"what is functional programming"_ is [this post](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) by Eric Elliot.
 In it he says this: